 - Cheese is not protein.
 Cheese is fat.
 The majority of calories from cheese comes from fat, not protein.
 Cheese tastes great, adds a lot of flavor — but consider a one ounce portion of cheese adds about 100 calories, most of which are from fat.

 Best foods for Lap-band surgery patients – meat and produce

-Foods that work fall into two simple categories — we can follow carbs, proteins, fats, and alcohols — but lets go to the grocery store instead.
+Foods that work for weight loss fall into two simple categories — we can follow carbs, proteins, fats, and alcohols — but lets go to the grocery store instead.
 What works to keep you full is meat and produce.

 Meats are solid foods: seafood, shellfish, beef, pork, turkey, duck, chicken, elk, and many other solid meats.
 Seafood has the advantage of being better for a person, in general, and far healthier than some fatty meats.

-So the key is foods that work — foods that stick with you.
-Since famine is not a problem, fresh produce, fresh fish, and other lean meats provide the staple of what works
+So the key foods that work for lap-band surgery patients and for weight loss in general are the ones that stick with you.
+Since famine is not a problem, fresh produce, fresh fish, and other lean meats provide the staple of what works with lap-band surgery.